 - Ruins of Ampurias

-If spending a whole day in an amusement park is a perfect plan for you, don't think twice: PortAventura is one of the largest in Europe and its most famous attractions are a shot of adrenaline in vein.
+If spending a whole day in an amusement park is a perfect plan for you, don't think twice: PortAventura is one of the biggest in Europe and its most famous attractions are an adrenaline rush.
 The park is designed thematically and divided into zones, inspired by the Mediterranean, China, Polynesia, the Far West or Mexico.